 If you are a geek who has experience in Linux, you would know exactly what I’m talking about.
 If not, environment variables are a set of predefined variables that make system functional properly.
-The same also applies in Windows, though, as normal user, you don’t really need to worry about them.
+The same also applies in Windows, though, as a normal user, you don’t really need to worry about them.

 Recently, I was looking at some Android documentation and trying to set up a development environment on my Windows 7.
 One of the steps is to add a directory path into the PATH environment variable.
 I had to admit that Google didn’t put much effort into the documentation to make us go through it easily.

 To install the SDK, simply unpack the starter package to a safe location and then add the location to your PATH.